Press Conference

 Public Relations Media Relations

-A formal event where organizations present news and take questions from journalists.
+A formal event where organizations present news and take questions from journalists to control messaging and generate widespread media coverage.

 Definition